haxzie/stylefire/README.md

 By default, StyleFire saves the theme name so that you can restore the style whenever the user comes back to your site.
 Use, `init()` right after loading styleFire lib in your webpage to pickup last saved theme and apply it.
 ```
 styleFire.init();

+// Or, pass a default theme name to apply if there is no saved theme
+styleFire.init('theme_name');
 ```
 ### Load your CSS file using StyleFire
 If you want to separate the style classes, you can host them separately and load using styleFire.